Recognizing Our Community’s Heroes in the Classroom

 These are the teachers who sacrifice their time to make sure our kids become their best selves.

-At the Law Offices of Shane Smith, we wanted to shine the spotlight on these brave, unflagging, and devoted educators—the teachers that quietly and resolutely make strong, smart men and women out of Georgia’s children.
+At Shane Smith Law, we wanted to shine the spotlight on these brave, unflagging, and devoted educators—the teachers that quietly and resolutely make strong, smart men and women out of Georgia’s children.
 Although there is no way to give them the precious gifts that they bestow on our kids in the classroom, the least we can do is recognize their passion and thank them with a few small gestures and gifts.

 Fayette and Coweta Counties Teacher of the Month Award

-Based on nominations collected from the community and selected by a special panel of local citizens, we have created the Law Offices of Shane Smith Teacher of the Month Award in order to recognize an outstanding educator in Fayette County or Coweta County.
+Based on nominations collected from the community and selected by a special panel of local citizens, we have created Shane Smith Law Teacher of the Month Award in order to recognize an outstanding educator in Fayette County or Coweta County.
 We want to not only give back to the teachers that so greatly affect our kids and community, but also to make sure that their efforts do not go unnoticed.

 Each month, the teacher who is honored with the Teacher of the Month Award will be featured in the local paper, receive a $200 check for school supplies, a gift card from Elite Tan in Peachtree City, Georgia (a $30 value) and a $25 gift card to Partner’s Pizza for their tremendous contributions towards creating thoughtful, knowledgeable, and compassionate learners—and for bettering all of our children’s futures.